 You don’t just have to stick to eBay or Craigslist if you want to buy refurbished, and there are plenty of places that give you extra assurances.
 After all, you’re spending a lot of money, so it doesn’t hurt to have a few more guarantees in exchange for your hard-earned cash.

-is a good place to start, as it has a whole marketplace of sellers offering refurbished MacBook Pro laptops.
+The Amazon refurbished store is a good place to start, as it has a whole marketplace of sellers offering refurbished MacBook Pro laptops.
 Whether you want the latest model or are looking for something more affordable, there’s a huge selection on Amazon to choose from.
-We’ve rounded up a few of the best deals we could find at the moment:
+We’ve rounded up a few of the best deals we could find over on our best cheap MacBook deals page, so make sure to regularly check that to find the latest bargains.

 Websites like Decluttr have a large selection of refurbished MacBook Pro devices on sale, and let you search by screen size, storage space, memory and much more.
 Being able to be so specific means you can get exactly the device you want without having to hope someone nearby has what you’re looking for, as may be the case with sites like Craigslist.